IndaPlus24/natans-chess/README.md

 This uses two functions: `self.get_promotion()` and `self.promote(pos, rank)`.
 I recommend just putting the output position from the first into the second, along with whatever rank the user picks.
 Read more about ranks under Piece
 There is also `self.get_game_state()`, which will tell you if there are pieces to promote.
 Read more under Game > Game State
 ## Game State
 Check it with `self.get_game_state()`.
-There are currently ~~3~~ I mean 4 values:
+There are currently ~~3~~ I mean ~~4~~ I mean 6 values:
 - `Running`, which means you can play the game normally.
 - `Promote`, which means you need to promote some pieces.
 The state will automatically change when you promote them all.
 Read more under Game > Promoting.
 - `SomethingHasGoneTerriblyWrongMilord`, which is currently unused, because nothing will ever go wrong!
 (And because I find it funny, and it makes me happy.)
+- `Check`, the engine does not actually care about being in check or not, it acts the same either way, so I thought it was a bit redundant.
+However, I then realized that it was actually mandatory, so here it is.
-- `CheckMate`.
-I did not actually plan to include it, but then I just made it test every single move, and it went fast enough, so I am just rolling with it.
-It does not compute draws, or stalemates, or anything like that.
+- `CheckMate`, I did not actually plan to include it, but then I just made it test every single move, and it went fast enough, so I am just rolling with it.
 Anyway, the player who currently owns the turn is the player who is in check mate, meaning they are the looser.
+- `Stalemate`, I realized that I basically already have the logic I need for it, so why not.
+Note that this is the only form of draw that the engine checks for.

 I am also going to tell you about `self.get_turn_owner()`, which tells you who is supposed to make a move.
 This will change when a valid move is made and all pieces are promoted.
 ## Looking at the Board